© 2025 WFAE

 WFAE needs you now more than ever to take action.
 Here are ways you can help:

-• Call or write your senators to let them know the impact the elimination of those funds would have on WFAE’s ability to deliver the news and information you rely on.
+• Call or write your representatives to let them know the impact the elimination of those funds would have on WFAE’s ability to deliver the news and information you rely on.
 You can visit Protect My Public Media to easily send an email and to learn more about the effort to protect public media.
 Encourage your friends and family members who care about public media to join you.
-Your voice may be the one that convinces a senator to protect public media funding.
+Your voice may be the one that convinces a representative to protect public media funding.

 • Make a donation to WFAE.
 More than 60% of our funding comes directly from listeners, but only a small percentage actually give.
 If you’ve never made a gift, this is your moment to act.
 Become a sustainer today to help WFAE navigate these challenging financial times.
 If you are already a supporter, consider increasing your gift.
 We are grateful for every dollar we receive.